cthorax/Wrestlebot/README.md

 8.  define method to compare models                                                                     - DONE

 9.  define constant process instantiates models and waits for queries                                   - not started
-10. define method to dynamically generate db queries based on matches given.                            - not started
+10. define method to dynamically generate db queries based on matches given.                            - DONE